vedant635/Hostinger/README.md

 The **30-day money-back guarantee** applies to every hosting plan, making it a low-risk entry point for new users.

 Where Hostinger doesn't fit: large-scale enterprise sites that need dedicated server hardware, or projects requiring advanced custom server configurations beyond what VPS provides.
-For everything else — personal sites, blogs, small business pages, portfolios, ecommerce stores on a budget, and student projects — the price-to-performance ratio holds up well against hosts charging two or three times more.
+For everything else — personal sites, blogs, small business pages, portfolios, ecommerce stores on a budget, and student projects, the price-to-performance ratio holds up well against hosts charging two or three times more.

 **[👉 Try Hostinger Risk-Free — 20% Off + 30-Day Money-Back](https://eduactivedeals.com/recommends/hostinger/)**